 This course allows students to apply skills learned in the network degree program and other information technology related courses towards the construction and commission of a server on a network.
 The student is responsible for configuring a server to deliver applications and files necessary to support many types of user-bases.

-Prerequisite(s): CSIS2045, ITEC1020 and one of the following - CSIS1020 or CSIS1040.
+Prerequisite(s): CSIS2045, ITEC1020 and CSIS1020 or CSIS1040.
+Offered at Providence